 A record of decision (ROD) amendment was completed in September 1999 for the organic-contaminated soils and debris at the MacGillis & Gibbs Co. facility.
 MPCA began construction of the amended remedial action in spring 2000 and completed it in fall 2001.

-A preliminary close-out report was issued in fall 2002, documenting that all construction associated with the remedial actions has been completed and the site is considered to be protective.
+A preliminary close-out report was issued in fall 2002, documenting that all construction associated with the remedial actions is complete and the site remedy is considered protective.
 The groundwater collection and treatment facilities are now in the long-term remedial action phase.
-The second five-year review report for the site was completed on September 27, 2006, and it concluded that the remedy is protective in the short-term and that there is no evidence of current exposures.
-It also concluded that in order to be protective in the long-term, groundwater cleanup standards must be met and the adequacy of institutional controls must be assessed.

 Property ReuseExtensive redevelopment has occurred on the MacGillis & Gibbs facility.
 The redevelopment includes two light industrial buildings, two office buildings, and a retail building.

 MACGILLIS & GIBBS/BELL LUMBER & POLE CO.